jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 \frac{d}{d\theta} J(\pi) = \sum_s d^\pi(s) \sum_a \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a)
 $$

-The neat and important property of this result is we really only need to compute the gradients of the probability that our policy will take any given action and then we can just multiply that by the Q-value (and take a weighted average over discounted state distribution).
+The neat and important property of this result is we really only need to compute the gradients of the probability that our policy will take any given action.
+Then we can multiply that by the Q-value.
 We don't need to compute gradients through transition functions, which usually are not known in RL problems.

 We do of course need an estimate of our Q-values too, and we need to take the average over our states.
 The tempting approach is to use samples for these remaining bits.
 I.e., maybe we could execute our policy in our environment a bunch of times, estimate Q-values with observed returns, multiply them by the gradient of the action probabilities, and average over the visited states?

 Unfortunately, no, on its own that will not work.

 ## No takesies backsies
-To see the problem lets ignore the state distribution part of the objective on focus on the last part:
+To see the problem, let's ignore the state distribution part of the objective on focus on the last part:
 $$
 \sum_a \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a)
 $$
 This may look like an expected value, but it's not.
 It's the *derivative* of an expected value.
 Because of that, we cannot estimate the gradient by multiplying the Q-value with the gradient of sampled action probabilities.
 To compute the gradient correctly for each state, we'd have to know what the Q-value is for every action, and sum their gradients together.

-Summing over all the actions for each state may not sound bad, but in RL, once you take an action, you have to live with the consequences.
+Summing over all the actions for each state may not sound bad, but in RL, you have to live with the consequences of your action choice.
 You cannot undo it and then try a different action to see what would happen.
 And even if we could, that's a lot of extra environment interactions!
 For every state we visit, we'd have to roll out another trajectory for every other possible action we could have taken.
 (Good luck if your actions are continuous!)

 ## REINFORCE to the rescue
-Fortunately, REINFORCE provides us a way to turn our derivative of an expected value into an expected value of the derivative of an expected value, allowing us to estimate the gradient with samples.
+Fortunately, REINFORCE provides us a way to turn our derivative of an expected value into an expected value involving the derivative of the action probability, allowing us to estimate the gradient with samples.
 To achieve this, REINFORCE uses an approach very similar to importance sampling.
 If you are not familiar with importance sampling, that's okay, because we're going to walk through the idea here.

 We begin by doing something ridiculous: inside the sum, we're going to multiply everything by the probability of our policy taking the action and immediately divide by it to cancel it:
 $$